-A complete set of Griffith's Valuation (1847-64) is available free at the former Irish Library Council site, www.askaboutireland.ie.
+A complete set of Griffith's Valuation (1847-64), with accompanying valuation maps, is available free at the former Irish Library Council site, www.askaboutireland.ie.

 Post-1858 District Will books to 1900 are also online, along with most surviving pre-1858 will books.
 FindMyPast has a free, better-organised version.